-What is a powerline network adapter?
+What's a powerline network adapter?

-Powerline network adapters, aka HomePlugs, are devices which transmit data over electrical wires, transforming an electrical circuit into a data network.
-This allows you to create a wired network with minimum effort, and without the need for miles of cabling snaking throughout your home or office.
+They transform an electrical circuit into a data network.
+This allows you to create a wired network with minimum effort and without requiring miles of cabling snaking throughout your home or office.

 To get started with powerline networking, you only need two powerline adapters and a couple of network cables.

-One adapter is plugged in next to the home broadband router and linked with a network cable.
+One adapter is plugged in next to the main wireless access point, which will be your home Wi-Fi router, and linked with a network cable.
 The other adapter can go anywhere on the same electrical circuit, which for most of us will be anywhere in our home.

 What kind of HomePlug adapter should I buy?

 There’s a massive variety of powerline gear with many added extras to suit most requirements, so what should you look out for when buying?

 The key difference to consider when choosing the best powerline adapter is data transfer speed.

 Early HomePlug models were only capable of a tiny 14Mb transfer rate, but today's entry-level models offer 200Mb or 500Mb, and the latest hardware boasts speeds of 1200Mb+.
 These speeds sound like they should be matching what you’d be getting from your router on its own.

 However, you should take advertised speeds with a pinch of salt.